Mohamed-Ayaan358/code_snips/README.md

 This might seem that I am trying for a low effort repository but I do believe this can be helpful to others and thought the best way to get more snips is by putting it up here.
+Your PR's will be srutanised and will be accepted based on usefullness, at the moment we are accepting a limited number of issues

 ### Examples of low quailty contributions